Dot crawl: Description

 Dot crawl is most visible when the chrominance is transmitted with a high bandwidth, so that its spectrum reaches well into the band of frequencies used by the luminance signal in the composite video signal.
 This causes high-frequency chrominance detail at color transitions to be interpreted as luminance detail.

-Some (mostly older) video-game consoles and home computers use nonstandard colorburst phases, thereby producing dot crawl that appears quite different from that seen in broadcast NTSC or PAL.
+Some (mostly older) video-game consoles and home computers use nonstandard color burst phases, thereby producing dot crawl that appears quite different from that seen in broadcast NTSC or PAL.
 The effect is more noticeable on these cases due to the saturated colors and small pixel scale details normally present on computer graphics.

 The opposite problem, luminance interference in chroma, is the appearance of a colored noise in image areas with high levels of detail.
 This results from high-frequency luminance detail crossing into the frequencies used by the chrominance channel and producing false coloration, known as color bleed or rainbow artifacts.
 Bleed can also make narrowly spaced text difficult to read.
 Some computers, such as the Apple II, or IBM PC compatibles with CGA graphics utilized this to generate color (see Composite artifact colors).